imabot2/elephantizer/README.md

 * Add a button to remove deck in the selection
 * Add the number of remaining questions in series mode (10/50)
 * Show the cards in the results
+* Add the flag in the answer bar

 ## Done